Blog Photography Styling + Affordable Props

 Colored paper- especially colors like pinks and blues- can easily add some color to your product or beauty shots.
 They’re also very affordable and easy to store.
 I always buy them at arts & crafts stores like Michael’s or Joann’s.

-These are great for adding some texture into your shots.
-I like to use anything from rugs, to patterned blankets or even white bed sheets.
+These are great for adding some texture to your shots.
+I like to use anything from rugs to patterned blankets or even white bed sheets.
 Sometimes when I style my blog photos, I feel like they seem a bit “empty”- almost as if there was something missing.
 That’s when I usually reach for one of my throws or little rugs and use them to add some texture to my shots.

 If you don’t have any throws or blankets handy, you can try using different fabrics or even some pieces from your wardrobe.
 Sounds a bit silly, but it works (just make sure not to get them dirty).
-In the past I’ve used sweaters, blouses, skirts, tops and even pretty lingerie to style my photos.
+In the past, I’ve used sweaters, blouses, skirts, tops and even pretty lingerie to style my photos.

 NOTEBOOKS + STATIONERY

 Pretty much any stationery products also work, especially for lifestyle photography.
 Zazzle is a pretty affordable place where you can find a ton of cute stuff.

 I mean can’t you tell I love using candles for photography styling?
 It’s probably because I always have a ton of them sitting around and promised myself not to buy another candle until January because I’m getting out of control.
 White jars always work best I think and if I use a candle that I already burned, I always make sure to wipe off the soot and clean it up a bit.

 Small lights can also add some magic and sparkle to your shots- which will be appreciated especially this time of year.